Fraudulent review websites

 How do online review sites hijack your company domain name

-It is only a matter of time before most of us find ourselves at the mercy of operators of review websites who will consider themselves as the judges and jury in a very public trial.
+It is only a matter of time before nearly every business owner and entrepreneur will find themselves at the mercy of operators of review websites who will consider themselves as the judges and jury in a very public trial.
 Mystery visitors to these websites will tell the world that their “dream holiday” has turned into a huge disappointment (maybe even a nightmare).
-Those business owners who have already suffered from negative, defamatory reviews on the internet and who have seen with their own eyes their good reputation being publically tarnished on the internet have also realised that suddenly, the telephone stopped ringing.
+Those business owners who have already suffered from negative, defamatory reviews on the internet and who have seen with their own eyes their good reputation being publicly tarnished on the internet, have also realised that suddenly, the telephone stopped ringing.
 They have written letter after letter to the operators of review websites asking and even begging that they remove the defamatory review(s) or at least tell them who wrote the reviews; but they would agree to neither.
-This raises the question:

-Every time that you respond to a defamatory review, you make the review more visible on search engine results.
+Furthermore, every time that you respond to a defamatory review, you make the review more visible on search engine results.
 Very often, the defamatory review will contain many inaccuracies or you may simply have no recollection of the incident complained of.
-Therefore, responding to a defamatory review on review website if unlikely to make things any better.
-You do not have to respond if you do not want to and this does not change the liability of the website operator towards you.
+Therefore, responding to a defamatory review on review website is unlikely to make things any better.
+Business owners do not have to respond to online reviews if they do not want to, and this does not change the liability of the website operator towards them.

 Some website operators do get away with allowing defamatory online reviews to be published on their online platform.
 However, many others are do not.
 Fraudulent review websites, certainly should not get away with publishing fake online reviews.
 By now, we have dealt with dozens of different review websites, large and small.
 Many operators will remove the defamation after they receive the proper communications from a lawyer who should highlight their vulnerable legal position.
 Often the website operators will have to agree to remove the defamatory material from their website and to provide participate in a legal process which would enable them to hand ove user information without having to breach data protection laws.